Rebekkah Brunson: WNBA career

-The Sacramento Monarchs chose Brunson in the 1st round of the 2004 WNBA Draft as the tenth overall pick.
+The Sacramento Monarchs chose Brunson in the 1st round of the 2004 WNBA draft as the tenth overall pick.
 She played in Sacramento for six seasons and contributed to the Monarchs' 2005 WNBA Championship victory.
 She led the league in offensive rebounds per game (3.9) and total offensive rebounds (130) for the 2007 regular season.

-After the Monarchs suspended operations in the fall of 2009, the Minnesota Lynx acquired Brunson in a dispersal draft.
+After the Monarchs suspended operations in the fall of 2009, the Minnesota Lynx acquired Brunson in the 2010 dispersal draft.
 In 2011, Brunson tied a WNBA record with six consecutive double-doubles, and was named WNBA Player of the Month for June, the first member of the Lynx to be so honored.
 She was later named to the 2011 WNBA All-Star game, and started in place of an injured Candace Parker.

 Brunson led the Lynx in field goal percentage and rebounds in a year where the team had the best record in the WNBA.
 She was honored with her first appearance on the WNBA All-Defensive First Team; she had earned second-team honors three previous times.
 The Lynx would go on to win the 2011 WNBA Championship.

 Brunson won her third league title in 2013.
 Brunson again made the All-Star Game, starting in place of the injured Brittney Griner.
 Brunson set the career mark for rebounds in the Finals, with 130, breaking the record held by former teammate Taj McWilliams-Franklin.
 She also broke McWilliams-Franklin's record for Finals games played, with 19.

 In 2015, Brunson would win her fourth WNBA championship with the Lynx as they defeated the Indiana Fever in five games.

 Following a finals loss in 2016 to the Los Angeles Sparks, Brunson would be selected into the 2017 WNBA All-Star Game, replacing an injured Brittney Griner, making it her fourth career all-star game appearance.
 As of 2017, Brunson also became the all-time league leader in career offensive rebounds.

 Later on in the 2017 season, Brunson became the first player in league history to win 5 WNBA championships, as the Lynx defeated the Los Angeles Sparks in five games, avenging the previous year's Finals loss.

 In 2018, Brunson passed Tamika Catchings, who had 3,317 career rebounds, to become the league's all-time rebounding leader.
 She was also announced as an all-star replacement for Nneka Ogwumike in the 2018 WNBA All-Star Game, making it her fifth all-star appearance.
 Brunson however missed the playoffs due to injury.
 The Lynx finished 18–16 with the number 7 seed and lost in the first round elimination game to the Los Angeles Sparks, ending their streak of three consecutive finals appearances.

 Brunson officially retired in February 2020, when she was hired as assistant coach of the Lynx.
+The Lynx retired her jersey on July 3, 2022.
+In 2023, Brunson was named to the Lynx All-25 Team as one of the best 25 players in the team's history.